MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/key-vault-parameter.md

 ---

 As the owner of the key vault, you automatically have access to create secrets.
-If the user working with secrets isn't the owner of the key vault, grant access with:
+If you need to let another user create secrets, use:

 # [Azure CLI](#tab/azure-cli)